 Type: Shirts may be long or short sleeve (no sleeveless or sheer).
-Sleeves cannot extend below the wrist.

 Midriff: Front, back, or side may not be exposed at any time.
 District or school spirit t-shirt or sweatshirt.
 Collars are NOT required for students preschool through 5th grade.